 What companies do replaceable rules apply to?

-If your company is registered after 1 July 1998, that is after the commencement of the Company Law Review Act the replaceable rules will apply.
-Additionally, if your company was registered prior to 1 July 1998 and has repealed its constitution after that date the replaceable rules will apply.
+If your company was registered after 1 July 1998, the replaceable rules will apply.
+Additionally, if your company was registered prior to 1 July 1998 and has repealed its constitution after that date, the replaceable rules will apply.

 Differences between the replaceable rules and a company constitution